| |

 teachings woven throughout its pages.
 Satan is not dumb.
 He is intelligent

+and crafty.
 Now, I may be denser than most people, but I needed to

 read "Embraced by the Light" three times before I could sift through the